blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/011-check-block-schedule.md

 You can check if you are scheduled to mint block by running the slot leader check in the `cardano-cli`.

 This can be done for either the current epoch or the next epoch.
-The next epoch's schedule becomes avaiable once the current epoch is at least 70% complete.
+The next epoch's schedule becomes available once the current epoch is at least 70% complete.

 ***